thoughtgears/docker-firebase-emulator/README.md

 ## Initial setup
 In your repository you should have a firebase directory at the root of the docker-compose.yaml, it should contain all your different emulator folders and tests.
 This will be linked to your container and will be installed and tested.
-You will also need a .env file or paste the values into the compose to substitute the default
+You will also need a .env file or paste the values into the compose file to substitute the default
 environment variables in the compose file.
+You also need a firebase/firebase.json file to configure firebase to enable UI and ensure they are started on the ports for the emulator.

 Emulators used is a csv list of emulators to start up during the initial phase.

 #### Firebase